Continental Aero 111 Review – It > creates < watts. A foretaste of GP6000 tyre technology

 New rubber always feels great.
 AERO 111 was no exception.

 The setup felt as comfy and compliant as my normal GP5000 tyres.
-I’m sure there is some difference, I just couldn’t feel it.
-The lighter and softer 2023 Pirelli P-Zero TT tyres do feel a tad softer and slightly more comfortable to ride.
+I’m sure there is some difference; I couldn’t feel it.
+The lighter and softer 2023 Pirelli P-Zero TT tyres feel softer and slightly more comfortable.

 I can’t say that these Conti tyres beat all other setups I’ve ever used to go fast on a TT bike over my regular segments.
 They could be.
-Clearly, they have a good rolling resistance (RR) and without a wind tunnel, I can’t compare CdA.
-They never came out slower than I expected in any tests at full gas.
+They have good rolling resistance (RR), and I can’t compare them to CdA without a wind tunnel.
+They never came out slower than I expected in any full-gas tests.

-They do seem more grippy though, noticeably so in the wet.
-Whilst I’ve not pushed them to the limit, grip does feel better than GP5000 in the wet.
+They do seem more grippy, though, noticeably so in the wet.
+Whilst I’ve not pushed them to the limit, the grip does feel better than GP5000 in the wet.

 Test Idiosyncracies

 Riding with 82mm deep wheels is often a perilous pursuit.
-When also riding, balanced on aero bars, the steering gets twitchy in above 10mps winds.
+When riding balanced on aero bars, the steering gets twitchy in above 10mph winds.
 I would normally change wheels if it’s windier than 15mph.

 The AERO 111 *DOES* seem a bit more stable with angled crosswinds.
 A full headwind or full side-wind made no noticeable difference.

-On one ride, I was going well over 30mph (46km/h) down a gently winding hill.
-Headwinds were around 10mph with a decent yaw angle and the bike felt super stable…until it didn’t.
+On one ride, I went well over 30mph (46km/h) down a gently winding hill.
+Headwinds were around 10mph with a decent yaw angle, and the bike felt stable…until it didn’t.
 It seemed that the tyre would hold the effect of the wind but suddenly release it, causing noticeable yet minor twitches.
-Nothing dangerous by a long way, but it felt unusual for wheels I’ve covered thousands of kilometres on.
-I suspect that the winding nature of the descent caught the constant wind at different yaw angles causing the airflow to stall (is that the right word?).
+It was nothing dangerous by a long way, but it felt unusual for wheels I’ve covered thousands of kilometres on.
+I suspect that the winding nature of the descent caught the constant wind at different yaw angles, causing the airflow to stall (is that the right word?).

 Continental AERO 111 Weights, Specs and Comparisons